Float On with Floatworks

 When Floatworks invited a representative of Red Letter Days to the big launch of their brand new float centre in Vauxhall the weekend of 9/10 April, I was happy to accept the opportunity and ‘work’ on a Sunday.
 As we’re all leading busier lives than ever, maybe taking an hour to turn off, tune out and free my mind from overload would be just the thing.
 Read on for an insomniac hippy’s personal take on the float experience.

 As a self-confessed devotee to all things alternative, I enjoy trying different ‘holistic therapies’ and had always loved the idea of a float tank.
-I suffer with insomnia and was interested to test the claim that an hour’s floating could be as rejuvenating as a whole night’s sleep.
+I was interested to test the claim that an hour’s floating could be as rejuvenating as a whole night’s sleep.
 I had tried it years ago but came away very disappointed.
 This time couldn’t have been more different and the change I saw in myself after floating has made me an enthusiastic convert.

 Chris and Ed who run Floatworks come from banking backgrounds themselves.
 Having met them on the day, I can tell you that both give off such calming vibes, they are perfect adverts for their business!